HomeCord/homecord-docs/PRIVACY_POLICY.md

 ## Data Collection & Purposes
 Below will be a list of what **HomeCord** *does* store.

-As a reminder: User IDs, Server IDs, Channel IDs, Message IDs, Role IDs, and Custom Emoji IDs are all publicly accessible from Discord's public API and official Clients/Apps.
+As a reminder: User IDs, Server IDs, Channel/Thread IDs, Message IDs, Role IDs, and Custom Emoji IDs are all publicly accessible from Discord's public API and official Clients/Apps.

 ### For Home Channel Settings
 - Server ID